aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/01-monday/index.md

 - combine multiple compositing steps for more complex image processing
 - create simple interactions with keyboard input
 - use simple audio-reactivity to drive animations

+### Video tutorials

+If you missed something during the class, [you can check out this series of videos I recorded that go through building the entire process.]( {{< ref "/tutorials/touchdesigner/chromatrope" >}} "Chromatrope Video Tutorials")